SDGforskning/sdg-strings/SDG07_query_action_WoS.md

           )
         OR
           (
-            ("research" OR "technology" OR "technologies" OR "innovation$") NEAR/5
+            ("research" OR "technology" OR "technologies" OR "innovation$" OR "R&D") NEAR/5
                 ("access*" OR "sharing" OR "shared benefit$"
                 OR "capacity building" OR "build* capacity" OR "capacity development"